A photo of the Lovell silhouetted on the horizon at dusk.

 Some of the great evening talks on offer by Professor Browning:

-The Sun from the stone age to the space age, investigates how civilisations have always sought to predict the Sun’s behaviour since prehistory to the modern day.
-Philippa delves into Neolithic monuments, the discovery of sunspots and the latest solar probes flying closer to the Sun than ever before.
+The Sun from the stone age to the space age: an exploration into how civilisations have always sought to predict the Sun’s behaviour since prehistory to the modern day.
+Philippa will delve into Neolithic monuments, the discovery of sunspots, and the latest solar probes flying closer to the Sun than ever before.

 A photo of Prof Philippa Browning, a woman with brunette hair in front of a picture of the sun.